How to prepare for, deal with, and recover from IT outages

 And when it comes to a “significant outage,” organizations reported the average overall cost was a whopping $1,477,800.

-On the latest podcast episode of That’s great IT, I spoke with Scott Lee, AVP for infrastructure and ITOps at Arch Mortgage Insurance Company, part of Arch Capital Group, about how organizations can best navigate IT outages.
+On the That’s Great IT podcast I spoke with Scott Lee, AVP for infrastructure and ITOps at Arch Mortgage Insurance Company, part of Arch Capital Group, about how organizations can best navigate IT outages.
 From preparation to real-time response and then the aftermath, there are many things IT operators and leadership can do to minimize an outage’s impact.

 And the impacts go much deeper than the monetary cost.
 In BigPanda’s recent ebook, The modern IT outage: costs, causes, and “cures,” we asked organizations what was most important to them when calculating the cost of an outage.
 A majority said business disruption and impact on employee productivity.
 That was followed by data breach/government regulatory exposure, lost revenue, reputation, and finally, the impact on DevOps/SRE productivity.